image_pdfimage_print

 3. Regular updates and annual visits – all representatives

-1. Marketing Department regularly updates all representatives with a digital newsletter.
+1. The International Development team regularly updates all representatives with a digital newsletter.

-2. Country Manager conducts regular site visits to representative offices (where possible).
+2. The Country Manager conducts regular site visits to a representative’s offices (where possible).
 Site visits include the following:

-1. ensure representatives display institutional marketing materials according to institution guidelines;
+1. ensure representatives display institutional marketing materials according to the Institution’s guidelines;

 2. institutional updates, for example, new course offerings;